Close The Recycling Loop With A Metal Roof

 Aluminum and steel are two of the world’s most widely recycled materials.
-Today’s Metal Roofing Systems give homeowners a choice that allows them to close the recycling loop by purchasing a roof that is as much as 95% recycled in content.
+Today’s metal roofing systems give homeowners a choice that allows them to close the loop by purchasing a roof that is as much as 95% recycled in content.

 When you think about it, there really are few major purchases we can make which have such incredibly high recycled content.
 This makes metal roofing a great way for homeowners to promote recycling and make it all be truly environmentally friendly.